stevekochscience/sqlschool/_posts/7-cases/yammer/2014-07-04-best-ab-test-ever.md

 The test above, which compares average posting rates between groups, uses a simple [Student's t-test](http://en.wikipedia.org/wiki/Student's_t-test) for deterimining statistical signficance.
 For testing on averages, t-tests are common, though other, more advanced statistical techniques are sometimes used.
 Furthermore, the test above uses a two-tailed test because the treatment group could perform either better or worse than the control group. ([Some argue](https://help.optimizely.com/hc/en-us/articles/200133789-How-long-to-run-a-test#calculating_significance) that one-tailed tests are better, however.)
 You can read more about the differences between one- and two-tailed t-tests [here](http://www.ats.ucla.edu/stat/mult_pkg/faq/general/tail_tests.htm).

-Once you're comfortable with AB testing, your job will be to determine whether this feature is the real deal or too good to be true.
+Once you're comfortable with A/B testing, your job is to determine whether this feature is the real deal or too good to be true.
+The product team is looking to you for advice about this test, and you should try to provide as much information about what happened as you can.

 ###Getting Oriented